 Merus US, Inc.'s functional currency is the U.S. dollar.
 The functional currency of Merus N.V. is the euro.
 Our revenues and monetary assets and liabilities are mainly denominated in U.S. dollars.
 A significant portion of our operating costs are in the Netherlands, which are denominated in the euro.
 This foreign currency exposure gives rise to market risk associated with exchange rate movements of the U.S. dollar against the euro.
 Furthermore, we anticipate that a significant portion of our expenses will continue to be denominated in the euro.
-A hypothetical 15% weakening of the U.S. dollar compared to the euro would have increased our net loss for the year ended December 31, 2022, by approximately \$20.0 million and have a decrease of approximately \$3.4 million on our currency translation adjustment.
+A hypothetical 15% weakening of the U.S. dollar compared to the euro would have increased our net loss for the year ended December 31, 2023, by approximately \$24.5 million and increased our currency translation adjustment by approximately \$66.1 million.
 A hypothetical 15% strengthening of the U.S. dollar compared to the euro would have an equal and opposite effect on our financial statements.
-A hypothetical 15% weakening of the U.S. dollar compared to the euro would have increased our net loss for the year ended December 31, 2021, by approximately \$10.3 million and have an increase of approximately \$16.3 million on our currency translation adjustment.
-A hypothetical 15% strengthening of the U.S. dollar compared to the euro would have an equal and opposite effect on our financial statements.
+A hypothetical 15% weakening of the U.S. dollar compared to the year ended December 31, 2020, by approximately \$20.0 million and increased our currency translation adjustment by approximately \$20.0 million and increased our currency translation adjustment by approximately \$24.5 million.
+A hypothetical 15% strengthening of the U.S. dollar compared to the euro would have increased our net loss for the year ended December 31, 2020, by approximately \$20.0 million and increased our currency translation adjustment by approximately \$3.4 million.
+A hypothetical 15% strengthening of the use an equal and opposite effect on our financial statements.
+A hypothetical to the euro would have an equal statements.